 Dartmouth and DHMC have several wireless networks.
 Dartmouth Secure is available on campus, at Novell, and at DHMC, so it is preferred.
 It is fast and all data traveling over it is encrypted.
 For instructions on connecting your Windows or Mac computer, please click here.

-There is a printer available for all students in the kitchen on the 1st floor of the Novell building.
+There is a printer available for all students in the kitchen on the 7th floor of Vail.
 Instructions for connecting your Windows or Mac laptop to it can be found here.

 Virtual Private Networking (VPN) allows you to connect to resources normally reserved only to people on campus by creating a secure tunnel between your laptop and the campus network.
 It doesn’t matter where you are, you’ll get access to Biomedical Library resources and more.
 To use VPN, visit Dartmouth’s VPN Service Overview page here and follow the instructions to access the VPN via a web browser or to download and install for your computer.